Mount Sikaram: Location

 Mount Sikaram is located north of the village of Peshawar in the Kurram District of Pakistan’s Khyber Pakhtunkhwa province.
-Its parent range, Spīn Ghar connects directly with the Shandūr offshoot of the Hindu Kush mountain system.
+Its parent range, Spīn Ghar, connects directly with the Shandūr offshoot of the Hindu Kush mountain system.
 Atop the range, temperatures can fall below 0 C at any time of the year.

-A small valley on the slope of Mount Sikaram encompasses a number of villages, districts, and tribal regions—many historically significant—including Peiwar, Alizai, Tari Mangal, Narai, Speena Shaga, and Khewas.
-The Gawi Pass, also known as the Peiwar Kotal Pass, runs between the Kurram Valley and Afghanistan's Aryub Valley; it connects the Paktia Province of Afghanistan with the Kurram District of Khyber Pakhtunkhwa province in the Ex Federally Administered Tribal Areas of Pakistan.
+A small valley on the slope of Mount Sikaram encompasses a number of villages, settlements, and tribal regions—many of them historically significant—including Peiwar, Alizai, Tari Mangal, Narai, Speena Shaga, and Khewas.
+The Gawi Pass, also known as the Peiwar Kotal Pass, runs between the Kurram Valley and Afghanistan's Aryub Valley; it connects the Paktia Province of Afghanistan with the Kurram District of Khyber Pakhtunkhwa province in the former FATA region of Pakistan.